In-context Autoencoder for Context Compression in a Large Language Model

-We use the LLaMa-7b \citep{Touvron2023LLaMAOA} as the target LLM to test the In-context Autoencoder's performance in context compression.
-For the encoder of the In-context Autoencoder, LoRA is applied to the query and value projections of the LLM's multi-head attention.
-In our default setting, the memory slot length $k$ is set to 128, and the LoRA rank $r$ is set to 32.
-The resulting In-context Autoencoder only adds about 0.25\% learnable parameters on top of the target LLM.
+\paragraph{Model Configuration} We use the LlaMa \citep{Touvron2023LLaMAOA,touvron2023llama} as the target LLM to test the ICAE's performance in context compression.
+For the encoder of the ICAE, LoRA is applied to the query and value projections of the LLM's multi-head attention.
+In our default setting, the memory slot length $k$ is set to 128, and the LoRA rank $r$ is set to 128 unless otherwise specified.
+The resulting ICAE only adds about 1\% learnable parameters on top of the target LLM.